 The most important step is to reduce the pressure on your injured foot to allow the bone to recover.
 Stop all hard impact activities and limit the time you spend standing.
 For serious or multiple stress fractures, you may need to wear a special boot to keep everything immobile while you heal.
 Ice the painful area when it hurts to help reduce swelling and inflammation.
 We might recommend anti-inflammatory medications for particularly painful cases.
 Once the bones have healed, you can begin putting more weight on your foot again.
 Physical therapy can help you recondition your lower limbs for your activities.
 Very rarely does anyone need surgery to heal this injury.

 Although smaller than a big, traumatic break, stress fractures are painful and can become quite serious if left untreated.
 Cracked bones are likely to snap completely under more pressure.
-Let our experts at Gulf South Foot & Ankle, LLC in Metairie, LA, help you heal.
-Call our office at (504) 708-4810 to make an appointment today.
+Let our experts at Gulf South Foot & Ankle, LLC, help you heal.
+Call one of our offices to make an appointment today.